-Cloudflare is one of the premier content delivery networks (CDNs) in the world, but it also provides the whole gamut of cloud-based solutions for website owners and network administrators that include distributed DNS service, reverse proxies, automatic caching and SSL offloading.
+Cloudflare is one of the premier content delivery networks (CDNs) in the world.
+It provides the whole gamut of cloud-based solutions for website owners and network administrators that include distributed DNS service, reverse proxies, automatic caching, and SSL offloading.
 The service came into prominence back in June 2011 when it provided security to the website of the infamous black hat hacking group, LulzSec.
 Since then, with DDoS attacks on the rise worldwide, the company’s popularity has increased by leaps and bounds, with website-owners trying to make sure that they don’t fall victim to the massive DDoS attacks.
-The claims to have achieved some serious successes in this regard, having reportedly helped an unnamed client mitigate a 400Gb/s DDoS attack back in February 2014 and stopping an even bigger, 500Gb/s attack against independent media sites later that year.
+But it’s not the only such service in the world.
+And thanks to several outages the service is experiencing on frequent basis, no one can blame you if you are looking for other options.
+In this article, we are going to share with you the top 7 Cloudflare alternatives that you can use in 2019.

-For all it successes, Cloudflare has come under fire for allegedly being too compliant with U.S. law enforcement agencies, giving up information about its clients to the government whenever they ask for it.
-So if you’ve ever considered migrating to a different CDN service whether it’s because of Cloudfare’s pricing plans or because of its failure to respect user info,you can take a look at our list of the best Cloudflare alternatives you can use for your website:
+Also, Cloudflare has come under fire for allegedly being too compliant with U.S. law enforcement agencies, giving up information about its clients to the government whenever they ask for it.
+So if you’ve ever considered migrating to a different CDN service whether it’s because of Cloudfare’s pricing plans or because of its failure to respect user info,you can take a look at our list of the best Cloudflare alternatives you can use for your website.

 Akamai is one of the largest and best-known CDNs and cloud services provider in the world, and is believed to be responsible for serving between 15 to 30-percent of all web-traffic.
 If stopping DDoS attacks and optimizing content delivery speed are at the top of your list of priorities, this is the service that you’ll need to seriously look at.
 That’s because the company’s proprietary “Prolexic’s PLXedge” technology gives it a whopping 2.3 Tbps of dedicated bandwidth specifically meant for DDoS absorption.
 Akamai also uses a proprietary web-application firewall to provide application layer protection.